xlnl/how-to-node/README.md

 If successful, you should be able to type out "localhost:8000" in your browser and see your "Hello World" on the site!

-Huge note: make sure you stop any extra processes of nodemon running before you created your project/run nodemon!
+**Huge note**: make sure you stop any extra processes of nodemon running before you created your project/run nodemon!
 Otherwise you'll get an "app crash" message.